Impact and risk#

 In contrast, a deterministic risk model typically models one scenario representing a real event or an individual, finite risk scenario (e.g. mean, median, worst case), but cannot properly represent the full range of variability around it.

 When probabilistic hazard scenarios (multiple layers by Return Period) are available to calculate impacts in relation to occurrence frequency, an estimate of the Expected Annual Impact (EAI) over exposed categories can be calculated.
+This can be done for both the Baseline, refering to the historical period, and for future climate projections.

-• The EAI is calculated by multiplying the impact from each scenario with its exceedance probability, and then summing up to obtain the mean annual risk considering the whole range of hazard occurrence probabilities.
+The EAI is calculated by multiplying the impact from each scenario with its exceedance probability, and then summing up to obtain the mean annual risk considering the whole range of hazard occurrence probabilities.
 The exceedance frequency curve highlights the relationship between the return period of each hazard and the estimated impact: the area below the curve represents the total annual damage considering all individual scenario probabilities.

-• In lack of a proper vulnerability function, the EAE is calculated by multiplying the exposure to each hazard scenario with its exceedance probability, and then summing up to obtain the mean annual risk considering the whole range of hazard occurrence probabilities for a range of hazard thresholds.
-Risk (EAE) is then expressed as annual exposure to hazard over a certain threshold.
+In lack of a proper vulnerability function, the EAE is calculated in a similar fashon considering exposure to specific hazard thresholds instead of impacts.
+(EAE) is then expressed as annual exposure to hazard over a certain threshold.

 Lower and Upper bounds#

-• EAI Lower Bound (EAI_LB): calculated as the sum of the area of recangles built below the exceedance probability curve
+EAI Lower Bound (EAI_LB): calculated as the sum of the area of recangles built below the exceedance probability curve

-• EAI Upper Bound (EAI_UB): calculated as the sum of the area of recangles built above the exceedance probability curve
+EAI Upper Bound (EAI_UB): calculated as the sum of the area of recangles built above the exceedance probability curve

-• EAI: mean between lower and upper bound
+EAI: mean between lower and upper bound

 Direct and indirect losses#